zhongzebin/find-required-loops-in-digraph/README.md

 In baseline, we use map to indicate the digraph through the whole DFS process, calling an object in map costs more time compared with array.
 So can we replace map by array?

-The biggest problem is, the ID is a 32 unsigned int, we can't build an array with the size of 32-uint*32-uint.
+The biggest problem is, the ID is a 32 unsigned int, but we can't build an array with the size of 32-uint*2,000,000.

+To solve this problem, we can map the ID into successive numbers (from 0).
+By trying, we know the amount of ID should be no more than 500,000.
+Unfortunately, by trying, we can know the times for each ID transfering out money vary a lot.
+So we still need to use vector<int> mapID[500000] and vector<unsigned_int> mapMoney[500000].
+Moreover, when writing the "result.txt" file, we also need to remap the ID.
+In order to save time, when building the remap, we build it from successive numbers to strings (with comma).
+Then, we can save the time from converting ID to strings.